 Many people seeking divorce have never been through the process before and have no idea what to expect.
 This uncertainty can lead to added stress and frustration.
 You need someone in your corner with a deep understanding of Florida divorce and family law procedures.

 Specializing in Marital and Family Law in Boca Raton

-Boca Raton Divorce Attorney Tina L. Lewert focuses her practice on marital and family law issues.
+Board Certified Boca Raton Divorce Attorney Tina L. Lewert focuses her practice on marital and family law issues.
 As a board-certified specialist, she has the knowledge and experience needed to guide you through the legal process and fight for a favorable outcome.
-Tiny L. Lewert is also a Florida Supreme Court Certified Family Law Mediator, which means she can help you and your spouse resolve divorce-related issues and negotiate for amicable terms outside of a courtroom setting.
+Tina L. Lewert is also a Florida Supreme Court Certified Family Law Mediator, which means she can help you and your spouse resolve divorce-related issues and negotiate for amicable terms outside of a courtroom setting.

 Most divorce cases aren’t straightforward or simple.
 They’re often complicated by other issues such as child custody or restraining orders.
 In these cases, you need a divorce attorney who understands these problems and can form an effective plan of action.
 Attorney Tina L. Lewert can help resolve a wide range of family law issues, including:

 - Equitable division of assets

 Regardless of the divorce or family law issues you’re facing, Tina L. Lewert can find the solutions that will allow you to move on with your life.
 Contact Lewert Law, LLC at (561) 544-6861 to schedule a free confidential consultation.